-Directed harvest of demersal shelf rockfish is restricted to hook-and-line gear.
-Directed fishing quotas are set for the 4 outside water management areas (SEO) individually and are based on the poundage remaining after assigning a 2% harvest rate to the adult yelloweye biomass estimate and estimating bycatch (reported and nonreported) mortality.
+Directed commercial harvest of demersal shelf rockfish is restricted to hook-and-line gear.
+Directed fishing quotas are set for the 4 outside water management areas (SEO) individually and are based on the poundage remaining after assigning a 2% harvest rate to the adult yelloweye biomass estimate and estimating by catch (reported and nonreported) mortality.
 Directed fishery quotas for the two internal water management areas are set at 25 mt annually.
 Regulations adopted in 1994 include trip limits (within any 5 day period) of 6,000 pounds per vessel in all areas except for EYKT where the trip limit is 12,000 pounds, and added a requirement that logbook pages must be submitted with fish tickets for each fishing trip.
 At the Board of Fisheries meeting in early 2006 the season for the directed fishery of DSR in SEO was changed to occur in the winter only from January 5th until the day before the start of the commercial halibut IFQ season, or until the annual harvest limit is reached whichever occurs first.
 At this meeting the total allowable catch (TAC) for DSR was allocated 84% to the commercial sector and 16% to the sport sector.
 At the 2009 Board of Fisheries meeting it was decided that the anticipated harvest of DSR in the subsistence fisheries would be deducted from the TAC before the split in allocation is made between commercial and sport fisheries.
-This change was not adopted in time for the 2009 fishery.
+This change was adopted for the first time in the 2010 fishery.

-The 2009 TAC for DSR in SEO was 362 mt which resulted in an allocation of 304 mt to commercial fisheries and 58 mt to sport fisheries.
+The 2010 TAC for DSR in SEO was 295 mt, which resulted in an allocation of 241 mt to commercial fisheries and 46 mt to sport fisheries (after a deduction of 8 mt for the subsistence fishery).
 A significant portion of the total commercial harvest is taken as bycatch mortality during the halibut fishery.
 We continue to use the method for bycatch determination we developed in 2006 to which recognizes the significance of depth as a component of the bycatch rate.
-Using this method the estimate of yelloweye that was anticipated to be caught as bycatch by the halibut fleet in outside waters in 2009 ranged from 72-209 mt (95%CI) with the point estimate at 141 mt.
-Because yelloweye comprised 96% of the landed catch of DSR we add 4% to this to account for other species.
-This brought the estimated catch for DSR in 2009 to 146 mt.
 Full retention of DSR has been in regulation in state waters since 2002 and in Federal water since 2005.
-Landed catch of DSR in the halibut fishery in 2009 was 136 mt which was just 7% under the estimation for DSR provided using the new method.

-The commercial fishery for DSR in SEO opened in SSEO and EYKT in 2009 with 30 mt and 48 mt quotas respectively.
+The commercial fishery for DSR in SEO opened in SSEO in 2010 with a 30 mt quota.
 Sport fishery harvest estimates have been used since 2005 to add to our knowledge of what we determine to be the total harvest of DSR in other fisheries.
-The preliminary estimate of total sport fishery removals for 2009 was 50 mt.
-(Contact Cleo Brylinsky).
+The preliminary estimate of total sport fishery removals for 2010 was 36 mt (SE = 2 mt).
+(Contact Kristen Green).

-Management of black rockfish is based upon a combination of guideline harvest limits and gear restrictions.
+Management of the commercial black rockfish fishery is based upon a combination of guideline harvest limits and gear restrictions.
 The state has management authority for black rockfish in both state and federal waters of Southeast Alaska.
 Directed fishery guideline harvest limits are set by management area, and range from 11.3 mt in IBS to 57 mt in SSEOC, totaling 147 mt.
 A series of open and closed areas was also created so managers could better understand the effect a directed fishery has on black rockfish stocks.
 Halibut and groundfish fishermen are required to retain and report all black rockfish caught.
-The directed fishery for black rockfish continues to have very little participation with 1.1 mt landed in directed and bycatch fisheries combined in 2009.
+The directed fishery for black rockfish continues to have very little participation with 1.1 mt landed in directed and bycatch fisheries combined in 2010.

 Shortspine thornyhead, shortraker rockfish, rougheye rockfish and redbanded rockfish may be taken as bycatch only (no directed fishing).
-A total of 96.5 mt of slope rockfish were landed in NSEI and SSEI during 2009.
-This is down slightly from 119 mt landed in 2008.
+A total of 98 mt of slope rockfish were landed in NSEI and SSEI during 2010, similar to the 2009 landing of 97 mt.